 Since radishes grow so fast, you can plant them in a garden bed in the early spring and then plant a warm season crop later in the spring.

 By the time the warmer season crops start to grow, you’ll be done harvesting your radishes.
-For example, radishes are perfect for growing under pole beans or cucumbers on my DIY arch trellis.
+For example, radishes are perfect for growing under pole beans or cucumbers on a lean-to trellis or an a-frame structure.

 How to Grow Radishes From Seeds